-Louis Scichilone joined the Department in 1996 after serving in the United States Army as a Cavalry Scout /Operations & Logistics Specialist.
+Louis Scichilone joined the Department in 1996 after serving in the United States Army as a Cavalry Scout / Operations & Logistics Specialist.
 While working towards his degree he was the Lead Supervisor of the Department's Campus Security Assistants Program.
 In May of 2000 he was selected to attend the Arizona Law Enforcement Academy in Phoenix, Arizona where he graduated and became a sworn Police Officer.
 Upon completing the academy he was assigned to Patrol Operations.

 Lou was promoted to Corporal in December of 2004 and served as a Detective from 2004 to 2006.
 He was promoted to Sergeant in November of 2006 and returned to Patrol Operations.
-As a Patrol Sergeant Lou served as the State DUI Task Force Coordinator and is currently the agency's representative in the East Valley DUI Task Force; the longest running multi-agency DUI task force in the United States.
+As a Patrol Sergeant Lou served as the State DUI Task Force Coordinator and was the agency's representative in the East Valley DUI Task Force; the longest running multi-agency DUI task force in the United States.

 August 7th, 2012 – AZ Governor’s Office of Highway Safety, Holiday DUI and Youth Alcohol Enforcement